rhuijben/tado-local-proxy/README.md

 This project is **free and open source** software.
 You can:
 - ✅ Use it for personal or commercial purposes
 - ✅ Modify and distribute it
+- ✅ Build integrations and plugins on top of it
 - ✅ Include it in proprietary software
 - ✅ Use it in any context without restrictions

 **No attribution required** (but appreciated!)

-### Dependencies
+### For Integration Developers

-All dependencies are licensed under permissive open source licenses compatible with Apache 2.0:
+All dependencies use permissive open source licenses compatible with Apache 2.0:

 | Dependency | License | Purpose |
 |------------|---------|---------|